rockmusicmaker/simple-login/README.md

 `useLocalStorage` encapsulates interfacing with the browser's local storage.

 ### useMockAuthServiceProvider
 `useMockAuthServiceProvider` is a hook used to mock an API server responding to requests from this application.
+This hook implements simple username and password hashing as well as generating simple user authentication tokens with trivial expiration functionality.

 ## Components
 The components module contains a few custom built UI components.